 PB.1.1 molecule/7343975,molecule/7738347 PB.2.1 molecule/14601188 PB.3.1 molecule/3998518

-*.read_stat.txtshows the assignment of each read (before UMI deduplication) to the final, unique isoforms PB.X.Y.
+*.read_stat.txtshows the assignment of each read (before UMI deduplication or clustering) to the final, unique isoforms PB.X.Y.
 Read names with the format

 <movie>/<zmw>/ccsindicate a CCS read, whereas